 Considering the Risks

-Employees who are considering whether to buy company stock in their 401k or other profit-sharing plans should carefully consider the possible risks – what would happen to their nest eggs if their employer were to go bankrupt?
+Employees considering whether to buy company stock in their 401(k) or other profit-sharing plans should carefully consider the possible risks.
+What would happen to their nest eggs if their employer goes bankrupt?
 Of course, owning a reasonable amount of company stock can be a good idea.
 Plus, it can serve to motivate the employee in many cases.

-However, those who wish to put a substantial portion of their investment portfolios into shares of their employer should probably do this outside of their retirement plans.
-Participation in a non-qualified or incentive stock option plan or employee stock purchase plan may be a safer alternative, since investors do not have to hold onto these shares until retirement in order to receive the proceeds from them in cash.
+However, those who wish to put a substantial portion of their investment portfolios into shares of their employer should probably do so outside of their retirement plans.
+Participation in a non-qualified or incentive stock option plan or employee stock purchase plan may be a safer alternative, since investors don’t have to hold onto these shares until retirement to receive the proceeds from them in cash.

-Of course, it is also possible to sell the company shares inside the retirement plan, but this may reduce any matching contributions that the employee receives in some cases, as some employers only match with company stock or else only match contributions that are invested in company stock.
+Of course, it’s also possible to sell company shares inside the retirement plan, but this may reduce any matching contributions the employee receives.
+Some employers only match with company stock or only match contributions invested in company stock.

 Do Your Homework